Skip Navigation

 Why You Should Participate in JDAIM

-• Raise awareness and commit to the notion that inclusion and belonging are essential to the well-being and quality of life for all people, including people with disabilities, mental health conditions and those who love them.
+• Raise awareness and commit to the value that inclusion and belonging are essential to the well-being and quality of life for all people, including people with disabilities, mental health conditions and those who love them.

 • Affirm the importance of choosing one’s own Jewish journey.